Homemade tapioca memories.

-Every once in a while, I get a hankering to have some tapioca.
+Every once in a while, I get a hankering to have some homemade tapioca.
 Maybe it’s because it reminds me of custard without the heaviness of a custard.
-Maybe it’s because my mother used to make this and it reminds me of my childhood.
-Maybe it’s just because it’s plain wholesome good.

 While considered a starch, tapioca has many good qualities.

-My main excuse for indulging in tapioca is that it helps ward off Alzheimers and helps maintain blood pressure.
+My main excuse for indulging in tapioca is that it helps ward off Alzheimer’s and helps maintain blood pressure.
 (At least that’s what I tell my friends).
+I enjoy it as a snack in place of ice cream; it fills me up without giving me that sugar rush.

 If you purchase the large pearl tapioca, you will need to soak it in water or milk first.
 The small pearl or the flakes don’t need to be soaked.
-I used to call my sister Katharine for directions on how to make tapioca until the third time I called; then I decided to just write down her directions.
+I used to call my sister Katharine for directions on how to make tapioca.
+Finally, on my third-something call to her, I wrote down her directions.
+It’s a good thing I did so I have the recipe for always.

 The other evening (one of those it’s in the teens days) I made a double batch of this stuff, and my hubby ate three portions right off the stove.